Wilamowice: History

 Since the 15th century, the names used in official chronicles were the German versions Wilmeshau and Wilmesdorf for both the new and old Wilamowice respectively.
 The place name was subject to several vernacular changes over the course of history, and since the 18th century the name Wilmesau in High German prevailed under the ruling Habsburg monarchy; when in 1772, upon the First Partition of Poland, it became part of the Habsburg's Kingdom of Galicia and Lodomeria, a semi-autonomous protectorate of the Austrian Empire.
 After World War I and the dissolution of Austro-Hungarian monarchy, it became part of the newly independent nation of the Second Polish Republic.
+According to the 1921 census, Wilamowice had a population of 1,774, 97.6% Polish, 1.4% German and 1.0% Jewish by declared nationality.

-In 1939, after the joint Invasion of Poland by Germany, the Soviet Union, and the Free City of Danzig, the area was annexed by Germany (see Polish areas annexed by Nazi Germany) in the Occupation of Poland.
-After the end of the Second World War, Polish territories seized by the Red Army as it advanced westward, were restored to the post-War Polish People's Republic.
+In 1939, after the joint Invasion of Poland by Germany and the Soviet Union, the area was annexed by Germany (see Polish areas annexed by Nazi Germany) in the Occupation of Poland.
+After the end of the Second World War, Polish territories seized by the Red Army as it advanced westward, were restored to the post-war Polish People's Republic.

 Archaic dialect

-Bielsko-Biała German language island before WW2 (blue line), with some possible Walddeutsche settlements from the middle ages and later.